turi-code/userguide/supervised-learning/regression.md

-#Regression
+# Regression
-**Regression** is the problem of learning a functional relationship between **input features** and an **output target** using training data where the specific functional form form learned depends on the choice of model.
+**Regression** is the problem of learning a functional relationship between **input features** and an **output target** using training data where the specific functional form learned depends on the choice of model.
 The parameters of the function are learned using data where the target values are known, so that the machine can make predictions about data where the target is unknown.
 The goal of a regression model is to learn to **predict** an output